gft-academy-pl/gcp-data-analysis-with-bigquery/04-dataprep.md

 ### Working with recipies - discovering functionalities of Dataprep

 *Recipe* is basically list of instructions which will be performed on raw data one by one.
-Each step can be moved, modified or deleted at any point of Your work process.
+Each step can be moved, modified or deleted at any point of your work process.

 Worth noting is also the fact that recipes can be **reused** and **chained** together.